Stability of Tschirnhausen Bundles: Admissible covers and the general case

 \begin{rem} When the characteristic of the base field is larger than \(r\), this argument proves something stronger.
 By Atiyah's classification \cite{at57}, (semi)stable sheaves on a genus one curve are strongly (semi)stable.
-Since \cite[Lemma 4.1]{clv} holds for strongly (semi)stable bundles as well, we conclude the following corollary.
+Observe that the statement of \cite[Lemma 4.1]{clv} for strong (semi)stability follows formally from the statement of \cite[Lemma 4.1]{clv} for (ordinary) (semi)stability.
+We thus conclude the following corollary.

-\begin{cor} Let \(\alpha:X \to Y\) be a general primitive degree \(r\) cover, where \(X\) has genus \(g\) and \(Y\) has genus \(h\), over an algebraically closed field of characteristic greater than \(r\). \begin{enumerate} \item If \(h=1\), then \(\Tsch(\alpha)\) is strongly semistable. \item If \(h \geq 2\), then \(\Tsch(\alpha)\) is strongly stable. \end{enumerate} \end{cor} \end{rem}
+\begin{cor} Let \(\alpha\colon X \to Y\) be a general primitive degree \(r\) cover, where \(X\) has genus \(g\) and \(Y\) has genus \(h\), over an algebraically closed field of characteristic greater than \(r\). \begin{enumerate} \item If \(h=1\), then \(\Tsch(\alpha)\) is strongly semistable. \item If \(h \geq 2\), then \(\Tsch(\alpha)\) is strongly stable. \end{enumerate} \end{cor} \end{rem}